 Ridesio is a rideshare bulletin board iOS app (written in Swift) for college campuses that lets users request or post upcoming rides.
 Ridesio provides a communal, sustainable way of ridesharing for college students.
 Ridesio won 2nd Place in CodePath's Virtual Demo Day 2020.

-This is a (work in progress) Python library that implements various algorithms and processes from discrete math.
+This is a Python library that implements various algorithms and processes from discrete math.
 I also made a GUI to facilitate ease of user interaction.
 The repository also has a Jupyter notebook that demonstrates sample usage of the toolbox and how to access the documentation provided within the module.

 I spent a lot of my free time in the 2019-2020 academic year working on programming robots and leading operations for the robotics team at Santa Monica College.
 The SMC robotics club participated in the VEX robotics competition, and I wrote a python script to parse a header file in our robot source code to generate a key bindings doc in the interest of improving QOL for the drivers and programmers (and to make a tool that could be used by the wider VEX community).

 I built (along with Ariel Young, Justin Lin, and Tiffany Chieu) a platform for doctors to request 3D printed tools that are community sourced and vetted.
 This project took influence from the thingiverse platform/UI and from the story about volunteers producing 3D-printed valves for life-saving coronavirus treatments.